De-essing: Dynamic equalization

 The gain of a parametric equalizer is reduced as the level of the sibilance increases.
 The frequency range of the equalizer is centered on the sibilant frequencies.

-De-essing with automation
+With automation

 A more recent method of de-essing involves automation of the vocal level in a digital audio workstation (DAW).
 Whenever problematic sibilance occurs, the level can be set to follow automation curves that are manually drawn in by the user.

-This method is made feasible by editing automation points directly, as opposed to programming by manipulating gain sliders in a write-mode.
+This method is made feasible by editing automation points directly, as opposed to programming by manipulating gain sliders in a write mode.
 An audio engineer would not be able to react fast enough to precisely reduce and restore vocal levels for the brief duration of sibilants during real-time playback.

-De-essing without automation or with manual equalization
+Without automation or with manual equalization

 Audio editing software, whether professional or amateur software such as Audacity, can use the built-in equalization effects to reduce or eliminate sibilance ess sounds that interfere with a recording.
 Described here is a common method with Audacity.
 The process is in two phases: